Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Synchroniser.md

 These presets automatically configure the other settings for common scenarios:

  - **No Sync**: Disables all other settings.
-No data will be copied between the Crowds simulation and the scene GameObjects.
+No data will be copied between the Overcrowded simulation and the scene GameObjects.
- - **Initial Sync Only**: Transfrom will be copied from the GameObject into the simulation at the start.
-No per-frame syncing.
+ - **Initial Sync Only**: Transfrom will be copied from the GameObject into the simulation once at the start.
  - **GameObject Is Master**: Initial position is copied from GameObject.
 The simulation transform is overwritten with the GameObject transform every frame.
  - **Simulation Is Master**: Initial position is copied from GameObject.
 The GameObject transform is overwritten with the Simulation transform every frame.
  - **Custom**: Unlocks the other settings to allow a custom configuration.